zlsa/unmobile/README.md

 # Contributing

 If you have any contributions to the codebase or the redirect list, fork and submit a pull request.

-Thanks!
+## Quirks

+`unmobile.crx` (the actual Chrome extension) is stored in this repository; if you submit a pull request, you shouldn't update this file (since it's signed with my private key).
+The icon files (both SVG and PNG) are distributed; to regenerate the PNG images, run `convert.sh` in `assets/images/`.

 # License